sequentech/documentation/docs/general/reference/election-creation-json.md

 When set to true, this forces the `Continue` button at the botting of the screens in the ballot box to always be fixed to the absolute bottom of the web brower window.

+### Election Presentation: `booth_log_out__countdown_seconds`

+- **Property name**: `booth_log_out__countdown_seconds`
+- **Type:** `Integer`
+- **Required:** No
+- **Default:** -
+- **Example:** `-1`

+If set, then a progress bar will be shown in the background of the Logout button.
+The progress bar is a countdown until the logout time, which happens when the session expires.
+If the user hovers the mouse over the button, a tooltip will appear informing the user of the time they have left to cast their ballot.

+The value set here is the seconds of anticipation for the countdown before the session expires.
+If the value is negative, the countdown will start the moment the user logs in.

 ## Share Text Object

 Object describing a series of social network links or any other type of link